Red Chillies Entertainment: RC.VFX

 Red Chillies Entertainment Pvt.
-Ltd. has a visual effects studio known as redchillies.vfx which started in 2006.
+Ltd. has a visual effects studio headed by Haresh Hingorani and Keitan Yadav; known as redchillies.vfx which started in 2006.
 Apart from home productions, the VFX team had been involved with movies like Chak De!
 India, Krrish 3, Don: The Chase Begins Again, Dostana and De Dana Dan.
 Some of the major awards won by the team: